 Like being a detective, manual checks for errors involve looking for broken links, unintended redirects and URLs that are no longer relevant or have been intentionally removed from the website.

-It’s crucial to verify that all URLs in the sitemap respond with a 200 status code, indicating that the pages are accessible without errors such as 404 or 500.
+It’s crucial to verify that all URLs in the sitemap respond with a 200 status code, indicating that the pages are accessible without 404 or 500 errors and the like.

 Ensure included pages are not blocked by robots.txt, do not contain a no-index meta robots tag, have a canonical version and meet the XML file format standards.